garyzava/apple-silicon-configuration-recipe/README.md

 # Apple Silicon Configuration Recipe For Data Engineers

-Basic configuration commands to have your Mac up and running for Data Engineering activities.
+Basic configuration tips to have your Mac up and running for Data Engineering activities and to work well with admin and non-admin accounts

 <br />